Gorn41/AgenticEvals/README.md

 ### Validation and Cross-Validation

+Flag behavior at a glance:

+- `--validate` (alone): computes cross-validation metrics on the results you just ran (within-agent-type LOO (Leave-One-Out) and cross-type LOO).
+Does not execute external validation tasks.
+- `--validate` + `--validation-config <path>`: computes cross-validation metrics and external prediction proxies from aggregated agent-type scores defined in the config.
+Still does not execute external validation task.
+- `--validation-only` + `--validation-config <path>`: executes only the external validation tasks listed in the config and skips the core benchmarks.
+Add `--validate` if you also want prediction proxies printed for those runs.
+- To run both core benchmarks and validation benchmarks in one session, run two commands: first your core run (optionally with `--validate`), then a second command with `--validation-only --validation-config <path>` (and `--validate` if you want proxies printed).

 Run with built-in cross-validation:

 ```bash
 python3 run.py --model gemma-3-4b-it --validate --wait-seconds 0
 ```

-Provide a validation config listing external validation benchmarks to execute (names must be registered via the validation registry):
+Provide a validation config listing external validation tasks (names must be registered via the validation registry).
+This file is used either to compute prediction proxies (when passed with `--validate`) or to actually execute those validation tasks (when passed with `--validation-only`):

 ```yaml
 # validation_benchmarks.yaml